sclass53/MineDesktop/README.md

 ## Usage

-Download the newest release, unzip it, and run `main.exe`.
+Download the newest release, unzip it, and run `pet.exe`.

 ## Build